8 minutes

 }

-The signature of the vprintf
+The signature of the vprintf function is

 int vprintf(const char *fmt, va_list ap);

-to retrieve the values of the
+and it internally calls va_arg to retrieve the values of the

-arguments passed to printf
+arguments passed to printf.

 C Variadics in Rust